Graylog2/documentation/pages/configuration/server.conf.rst

     * A list of hosts that should be reached directly, bypassing the configured proxy server.
     * This is a list of patterns separated by ",".
 The patterns may start or end with a "*" for wildcards.
     * Any host matching one of these patterns will be reached through a direct connection instead of through a proxy.

+.. _processing_status:

+Processing Status
+^^^^^^^^^^^^^^^^^

+.. note:: The settings for processing status usually don't need to be tweaked.

+* ``processing_status_persist_interval = 1s``
+    * The server is writing processing status information to the database on a regular basis.
+This setting controls how often the data is written to the database.
+    * Values must be a positive duration and cannot be less than one second.
+    * Default: 1s (one second)
+* ``processing_status_update_threshold = 1m``
+    * Configures the threshold for detecting outdated processing status records.
+Any records that haven't been updated in the configured threshold will be ignored.
+    * Values must be a positive duration and cannot be less than one second.
+    * Default: 1m (one minute)
+* ``processing_status_journal_write_rate_threshold= 1``
+    * Configures the journal write rate threshold for selecting processing status records.
+Any records that have a lower one minute rate than the configured value might be ignored. (dependent on number of messages in the journal)
+    * Values must be a positive duration.
+    * Default: 1

 .. _config_script_alert: